New to New Castle?

 This would have been easier to answer as a computer programmer because almost no day is the same as a missionary.
 I have spent much of my time studying Spanish and the culture of Ecuador.
 I also am part of a team and we have meetings and activities to do together.
 I also spend time at El Sendero talking to students, playing Ping-Pong or table games as well as praying and reading God’s Word with them or just helping make coffee or cleaning.
 Sometimes I write up newsletters and reports for either SIM or my supporters.
 I also have three kids and I make sure they get to school, do their homework and spend time with them.

-Recently, I talked with Joanna who has worked for El Sendero for the last three years.
-She told me her testimony - that a pastor had knocked on her family’s door when she was a child and shared the gospel with them.
+Joanna who has worked for El Sendero told me her testimony - that a pastor had knocked on her family’s door when she was a child and shared the gospel with them.
 Her father stood and said, “from now on our family will only follow Christ.”
 She told me how an evangelical Christian had once told her she did not know God because she did not attend a church.
 “No one.
 No Christian, no Catholic, no one can ever persuade me that I am not a child of God.
 I know who I am because I know who Jesus is.”
 This profound statement of faith blew me away.
 It is times like these that I am overwhelmed with how God works.
-Plucking a family from the remotest part of a city with hardly a hope of ever hearing the Gospel and pulling this family to Himself with a faith greater than any I have ever seen from many who are saturated with His word.
+Plucking a family from the remotest part of a city with hardly a hope of ever hearing the gospel and pulling this family to Himself with a faith greater than any I have ever seen from many who are saturated with His Word.
 AMAZING!
 Joanna has agreed to bring her small family to our church gatherings on Saturday afternoons and wants to join a discipleship group as well.
 What excites me?
 Seeing how God works in the lives of the people here!